KQM-git/TCL/enemy-data/humans/treasure-hoarders/treasure-hoarder-handyman.md

 ---
-description: A member of the decentralized criminal organization that has footprints all over the continent and even deep within unknown domains..
+description: A member of the decentralized criminal organization that has footprints all over the continent and even deep within unknown domains.
 ---

 # Treasure Hoarders

-## Treasure Hoarder Bruiser
+## Treasure Hoarders: Handyman

 These members do physical work and are lower on the pecking order.
 They are often laughed at for their physique — but when the gang comes under attack, they get a chance to show their unexpectedly high strength and agility.